Supporting your child’s return to school

 The Children's Commissioner's free, downloadable Going back to school guide for kids offers tips to help children cope if they’re feeling worried.

 Keep talking about the changes after they're back in the classroom to discover if they’re causing your child any anxiety.

 Ask for a catch-up call for your child…

 If your child is very anxious about returning to school after a period of homeschooling, ask their school if they could have some brief contact with their teacher before they go back.
 It could be a phone call, email, letter, online meeting or recorded video message.

 If your child has had a particularly difficult time, it may be helpful to have a catch-up call with their teacher about their experiences so they understand their specific needs and behaviours.

 This will help the teacher support your child with any issues that may have arisen during the break from school, particularly if they’ve had a difficult experience, such as a bereavement due to coronavirus.

 Help your child feel in control

-You could, for example, ask your child to choose what they’d like in their lunchbox each day, or go stationery shopping and let them decide what they'd like to buy: many schools are requesting that children have their own basic supplies so equipment doesn't have to be shared.
+You could, for example, ask your child to choose what they’d like in their lunchbox each day, or go online stationery shopping and let them decide what they'd like to buy: many schools are requesting that children have their own basic supplies so equipment doesn't have to be shared.